iSEE Congress 2025:

 1:15 p.m. — Panel 3: Envisioning a Circular Economy in Plastics and Transition to Biomaterials and Biochemicals

-Focus Statement: The ubiquitous nature of plastics in today’s economy and their persistence throughout our environments makes them an obvious target for reduction and removal.
+Focus Statement: The ubiquitous nature of plastics in today’s economy and their persistence throughout our environments makes them a target for reduction and removal.
 How does policy and practice lead to externalities linked to today’s plastics?
 Can alternative feedstocks replace fossil fuels in the plastic economy?

 2:45 p.m. — Panel 4: Carbon Reduction Strategies for a Net Zero Economy